 - Apply a cold compress to reduce swelling.

-- Use over-the-counter anti-itch creams (like hydrocortisone) or oral antihistamines to manage itching.
+- Use over-the-counter anti-itch creams or oral antihistamines to manage itching.

 - Avoid scratching to prevent infection.